Security Collections

 • ()SET:__myset__

 These are examples for collections using PatientIDN collections.
-Notice the use of FILTER is required with PatientIDN.
+Note that the use of FILTER is required with PatientIDN.

 • ()FILTER(PatientIDN:SET:__myset__)